There’s more to Monitor Backlinks than meets the eye.

 You can enter multiple tags for each backlink group, using a comma (,) to separate tags.
 And each backlink can have multiple sets of tags.

 Once the tags are entered, click the “Add Tags” button and the tags will be added to the corresponding backlinks.

 The “Recheck” tool is useful when you need to recheck the status of backlinks.

-Let’s say you viewed your History module and found that a backlink’s source had encountered a 500 Internal Server Error three days ago.
+Let’s say you viewed your Link Changes module and found that a backlink’s source had encountered a 500 Internal Server Error three days ago.

 You visit the site and see that the error has been fixed, but it still states on Monitor Backlinks that the backlink cannot be found.

 This can happen if a status change occurs before Monitor Backlinks runs its next update.

 All you need to do is 1) click the checkbox by the backlink in question and 2) click the “Recheck” button in the toolbar:

 This will send a status-recheck request to Monitor Backlinks, which in turn will result in the status being updated back to a followed backlink.

 The “Mark” tool lets you quickly and easily categorize and label selected backlinks into one of four categories: